sigrunnu/programvareutviklingV2020/README.md

 ## Tech/framework used

-Exercise is built with
+Exercise It! is built with
 - [Django](https://www.djangoproject.com/)
 - [Elasticsearch](https://www.elastic.co/)
 - [Bootstrap](https://getbootstrap.com/)

 ## Tests and coverage
-Describe and show how to run the tests with code examples.

 To run tests, type:
 ```